 There are dozens of aligner providers on the market, including at-home options — but despite all that competition, Clarity Aligners still stand out as one of the best.
 They’re versatile, take a unique approach to treatment planning, and deliver amazing results.

-We dug deep to evaluate them on effectiveness, affordability, convenience, appearance, and customer support.
-You’ll find all the details below, but to kick things off, here are the biggest benefits and drawbacks.
+We dug deep into their scope of treatment, affordability, convenience, appearance, and customer support, and you’ll find all the details below.
+But to kick things off, here are the biggest benefits and drawbacks.

 Pros

-- Most companies use a single type of plastic in their aligners; Clarity Aligners have two, each with their own unique strengths and applications.
+- Multiple Proprietary Plastics: Most companies use a single type of plastic in their aligners; Clarity Aligners have two, each with their own unique strengths and applications.
 Your orthodontist can select one or the other, or alternate between plastics for different stages of treatment.

-- Clarity Aligners aren’t the only ones that use attachments, but they use them uniquely.
+- Low-Profile Attachments: Clarity's attachments are smaller than some others, yet they don't sacrifice power.
 Sometimes, orthodontists will place them behind your teeth rather than in front, helping to keep your treatment discreet.
-They can also accommodate multiple engagers per tooth, facilitating more complex movements.
+They can also accommodate multiple engagers per tooth, facilitating complex movements.

-- Both the aligners and their attachments are thinner and low-profile than many competitors.
-This helps prevent irritation of your soft oral tissues and reduces visibility.
+- Discreet Aligners: Both the aligners and their attachments are thinner and lower-profile than many competitors.
+This helps prevent irritation of your soft oral tissues and, in our opinion, reduces visibility.

-- The Clarity Aligners app helps you track your progress and follow your treatment plan perfectly.
+- Convenient Mobile App: The Clarity Aligners app helps you track your progress and follow your treatment plan perfectly.

-- Clarity Aligners and Clarity Clear Braces use the same treatment planning software, so your orthodontist can combine them for better results.
+- Can Pair With Clarity Braces: Clarity Aligners and Clarity Clear Braces use the same treatment planning software, so your orthodontist can combine them for better results.
 This might mean wearing braces to complete complex movements, then switching to aligners, or having aligners on one arch and braces on the other.

 Cons